Training Rules

-Characters
+Film summary

 According to testimony in the documentary, Rene Portland, who became Penn State's women's basketball coach in 1980, was open with her recruits about her distaste for gay individuals.
 She set the policy as "No Drinking, No Drugs, No Lesbians", letting every player know that being a lesbian or associating with lesbians would not be tolerated under any circumstance.
 If a player violated this "rule", she would be dismissed immediately; hence, the title of the film, Training Rules.

 After Portland had coached for 25 winning seasons at Penn State, Jennifer Harris, a player expelled from the program in 2005 who believes she was excluded because she was perceived as a lesbian, and the National Center for Lesbian Rights filed a lawsuit that prompted former Penn State players to come out to corroborate Harris' story.
 In February 2007, when Portland and her co-defendants appeared on the verge of losing a legal judgment, the case was settled out of court.
 Portland then resigned in March 2007.

 Lisa Faloon, who was also interviewed in the documentary, says that Portland warned players that their scholarship would be canceled and they would never play basketball again if they talked to players suspended because of their sexual orientation.
 Cindy Davies was another talented young basketball player struggling with her sexuality in the 1980s.
 When interviewed for the documentary, she said that coach Portland threatened to out her to her parents and to the media, as well as to expel her from the team.
 Davies left Penn State quietly.
 In 1986, Portland's views were first quoted in the Chicago Sun-Times: "I will not have it (lesbian activity) in my program".